-If the teacher is not in agreement with the Academy Administrator's determination on whether to change a grade, the teacher may submit a written appeal that includes information on why the grade change should or should not be made.
-This appeal must be sent to the Academy Administrator, Executive Director, and Governance Board within five school days of the notification from the of a grade change decision.
-The Academy Administrator will provide the Executive Director and Governance Board with a written explanation as to the reasons why the grade change should be upheld.
+If the teacher is not in agreement with the Director of Curriculum and Instruction's determination on whether to change a grade, the teacher may submit a written appeal that includes information on why the grade change should or should not be made.
+This appeal must be sent to the Director of Curriculum and Instruction, Executive Director, and Governance Board within five school days of the notification from the of a grade change decision.
+The Director of Curriculum and Instruction will provide the Executive Director and Governance Board with a written explanation as to the reasons why the grade change should be upheld.
 The Governance Board will make the final determination as to which of the two grades will stand within five (5) school days of receiving the appeal and will record their determination on the Grade Change Authorization

 Form.
-The Governance Board shall notify the Academy Administrator, Executive Director, and teacher in writing of the determination.
-The Grade Change Authorization Form shall be provided to the Academy Administrator who will ensure it is maintained in the student's cumulative folder.
-The Academy Administrator will notify the parents/guardians of the final determination.
+The Governance Board shall notify the Director of Curriculum and Instruction, Executive Director, and teacher in writing of the determination.
+The Grade Change Authorization Form shall be provided to the Director of Curriculum and Instruction who will ensure it is maintained in the student's cumulative folder.
+The Director of Curriculum and Instruction will notify the parents/guardians of the final determination.